 (b) Use of Sick Leave.
-Sick leave may be used for absences from work due to personal illness or injury of the employee, and for medical or dental appointments for the employee that cannot be reasonably scheduled outside of work hours.
-An employee may use up to four days of accrued sick leave per year for a period of absence which is due to the illness or medical or dental appointments of an immediate family member as defined in Policy 20.02 Funeral Leave.
+Sick leave may be used for absences from work due to personal illness or injury of the employee, for medical or dental appointments for the employee that cannot be reasonably scheduled outside of work hours, and for an employee's absence when they are exposed to a contagious disease during the contagious period.
+An employee may use up to four days of accrued sick leave per calendar year for a period of absence which is due to the illness or medical or dental appointments of an immediate family member as defined in Policy 20.02.
 Sick leave may be used for any purpose authorized by the federal or Wisconsin Family and Medical Leave laws under an approved FMLA leave.
 Sick leave is not available to employees for any other purpose.